UnstableDesign/AdaCAD/docs/howtouse/getting-started.md

 ![file](./img/Mixer_Overview.jpeg)
 <p>The image above is a labeled guide to the AdaCAD interface (which has the buttons you need to push create drafts as listed above).
-On the topbar, there are links allowing you to:</p>
+On the top bar, there are links allowing you to:</p>
 <ul>
 <li>Sign in: Signing in with a google account will automatically save your work so that you can recover it if something unexpected happens in your web browser.
 We collect only your google email and name, and do not share it. </li>
 <li>Get Help: Links to this page :)</li>